PhilTBatt/momentive/README.md

 5. Run the application so you can access it at http://localhost:5173 `npm run dev`

-6. Use staff code 1234 to create a staff account and start managing events.
+6. Sign up and use staff code 1234 when creating an account to start managing events